 Dean’s List - An academic honor of having a 3.5 or higher GPA for any given semester.

-Degree Works - A software system that permits one to see academic progress towards specified degree, college and university requirements
+Degree Works - A software system that permits one to see academic progress towards a specified degree, college, and university requirements

 Department - A unit within a college representing a discipline.

 Department Chairperson - The leader of an academic department.
 A typical appointment of chairperson lasts only a few years, after which a new chair is elected.